Founded in 1882, Ontario thrived as an agricultural haven for citrus growers, but today the city is a hub of both commerce and community.

 Just 35 miles east of downtown Los Angeles, the city of Ontario is ideally situated as Southern California’s gateway to the West, to the entire United States and to the whole of North America.
 Ontario has all the infrastructure and amenities of Los Angeles – easy access to Los Angeles ports, interstates, railroads and the Ontario International Airport – without the expense and hassle of Los Angeles.

-San Bernadino County has 2 million residents, and Ontario is the county’s fourth-largest city.
-With more than 177,000 residents today, Ontario’s population is set to double in the next 20 years.
+San Bernardino County has 2 million residents, and Ontario is the county’s fourth-largest city.
+With more than 182,000 residents today, Ontario’s population is set to double in the next few decades.
 Many communities have lost residents during the Great Recession.
 Not Ontario.
 The city’s population has grown nearly 3 percent in the past three years, according to U.S. Census data.

 Ontario’s Mayor and City Council, as well as city officials and employees, continually search for ways to improve the quality of life, invest in infrastructure and increase opportunities, both for individuals and for businesses.
 Ontario’s visionary leadership and talented staff continually search for ways to develop the community, attract new businesses to the area, increase tourism amenities and improve the City's infrastructure.
 As the City grows, Ontario's leadership continues to make Ontario the best place to live, work, play and visit.